Last updated: June 2026

 📈 Betting Volume:

-Heavy action on one side forces sportsbooks to adjust the line.
+Heavy action on one side often forces sportsbooks to adjust the spread.

 ⚠ Injuries & News: